patrick-katambi/07-ellipsis_js_challenge/README.md

 Live website --> [`EarthKit Demo`](https://earthkit-okarlmhcz-patrick-katambi.vercel.app/)

-# Thank you for reading
+# Thank you for having a look, have a great day 👏